timbeyers/sip2pstn-simpledial/README.md

 ### Usage

+There exists a route /voice that contains the code you can augment for more advanced call handling.
+You can edit `hackpack/app.py`.

+This app solves a specific voice use case.
+If you want a more generic app that let's you play with both Voice and SMS then please see: [Twilio-Hackpack-for-Heroku-and-Flask](https://github.com/RobSpectre/Twilio-Hackpack-for-Heroku-and-Flask)

-The following code is what is executed when the Request URL performs a Webhook.
+* The following code is executed when a SIP INVITE is received by Twilio and your SIP Domain Voice URL points to this Webapp
-To learn more about what the Twilio's Voice Request see [here](https://www.twilio.com/docs/api/twiml/twilio_request) The To: field in the Twilio request will be of the form: sip:phonenumber@yoursipdomain.sip.us1.twilio.com The following code extracts the phone number and converts to the format to E.164 if it is in US National format The code supports bridging a call from SIP to PSTN as well as from SIP to SIP.
+* To learn more about what the Twilio's Voice Request see [here](https://www.twilio.com/docs/api/twiml/twilio_request)
+* The `To:` field in the Twilio request will be of the form: sip:phonenumber@yoursipdomain.sip.us1.twilio.com
+* The following code extracts the phone number and converts to the format to E.164 if it is in US National format
+* The code supports bridging a call from SIP to PSTN as well as from SIP to SIP
 <pre>
 # Voice Request URL
 @app.route('/voice', methods=['GET', 'POST'])